boralg/qass/README.md

 qass init
 ```

 This creates the `~/.qass` directory.
 The primary store is `credentials.yaml`.
-This can contain an arbitrarily nested tree of credentials.
+This can contain arbitrarily nested trees of credentials.
 Leaves require a `username` and `password` field, but extra data can also be included.
 Paths down the tree are joined with `/` in the CLI and GUI.

-Each encrypted password has a salt associated in `salts.yaml`.
+Each encrypted password has a salt (and nonce) associated in `salts.yaml`.
 [Hidden paths](#hiding-sensitive-credentials) are stored in `hidden.yaml`.

 ### Add a New Credential